Sunrise + Upgrading to The Graph Network FAQ

 Enlace a esta sección

-Subgraph developers will be able to query their subgraphs on the network almost immediately after upgrading them from the hosted service or publishing them from the Subgraph Studio, as no lead time will be required for indexing.
+Subgraph developers will be able to query their subgraphs on The Graph Network almost immediately after upgrading from the hosted service or publishing from Subgraph Studio, as no lead time will be required for indexing.

 How does this benefit data consumers?